-- Construction of new houses, - All construction activities must comply with U.S. Department of Housing and Urban Development (HUD) requirements. - Adherence to the current International Residential Code (IRC) and local building, and health and safety codes, and - All utility hookups and other construction requirements necessary to obtain a Certificate of Occupancy or equivalent. - Demolition of existing houses and slab, including disposal in accordance with Federal and State environmental regulations, - Elevating houses for flood zone requirements, and - Providing ramps and other required modifications for accessibility for occupants who have a verified disability. - The Program will submit floor plans for each of the two housing sizes (2 or 3 bedroom). - Each configuration will include a minimum of 900 sq.ft. of heated and cooled living space. - The unit prices will reflect the various flood plans of each particular housing unit size - Floor plans and specifications for reconstruction will be reviewed by the Construction Manager
+- Construction of new houses, - All construction activities must comply with U.S. Department of Housing and Urban Development (HUD) requirements. - Adherence to the current International Residential Code (IRC) and local building, and health and safety codes, and - All utility hookups and other construction requirements necessary to obtain a Certificate of Occupancy or equivalent. - Demolition of existing houses and slab, including disposal in accordance with Federal and State environmental regulations, - Elevating houses for flood zone requirements, and - Providing ramps and other required modifications for accessibility for occupants who have a verified disability. - The unit prices will reflect the various flood plans of each particular housing unit size - Floor plans and specifications for reconstruction will be reviewed by the Construction Manager

-15.2 Eligible Construction Activities
+16.2 Eligible Construction Activities